run at command-line

 A Built-In Web App

 OnPrem.LLM includes a built-in web app to easily access and use LLMs.
-After installing OnPrem.LLM, you can follow these steps to prepare the web app and start it:
+After installing OnPrem.LLM, you can start it by running the following command at the command-line:

 # run at command-line